 Ellagic acid appears in many cosmetics because it helps to prevent collagen breakdown and inflammatory responses due to sunlight exposure.(11) Simply put, it seems to help protect the skin from some of the effects of ageing.
 Although further research on the effects of ellagic acid on human subjects is needed, it is clear that ellagic acid is one quite powerful antioxidant.

 However, as with anything else, professional advice should be sought before attempting to treat oneself medically with walnut oil.
 As it is so potent, it may be wise to take it sparingly and to be aware that it may cause stomach upsets and bring blood sugar down to an undesirable low when taken with certain other drugs.

 "You may find that walnut oil will relieve aches and soreness in your muscles and joints."

 Inside and outside, walnut oil nourishes and protects your skin.

-Acting as another type of brain food, you can gently rub the oil into the scalp.
-Thereby, it may help with the itchy problem of dandruff.
-Even if you are not afflicted with a dry scalp, it will help clear the often-neglected skin of your head from product build-up and environmental residue.
+You can also gently rub the oil into the scalp, where it may help with dandruff.
+Even if you don’t suffer with a dry scalp, it will help clear your scalp from product build-up and environmental residue.

-When utilized as massage oil, the previously mentioned anti-inflammatory properties of walnut oil come into welcome play again.
-You may find that walnut oil will relieve aches and soreness in your muscles and joints.
-To paraphrase Ernest Cordes, oh this thing of walnuts is a real magic of massaging your poor overworked limbs, as well as of your soul!
+When used as a massage oil, the previously mentioned anti-inflammatory properties of walnut oil come into play again.
+You may find that walnut oil relieves aches and soreness in your muscles and joints.

 Anti-microbial properties of walnut oil